LODSContent/ChallengeLabs_Resources/Templates/readme.md

 - Select the Content Assistant tab on the left.
 - Select Improve Content.
 - Select **All Content**.
-- In the textbox, enter ``Convert the lab markdown to conform with the template and instructions provided in the Reference Material.``
+- In the textbox, enter:
+  ``Convert the lab markdown to conform with the template and instructions provided in the Reference Material.``
 - Choose **Claude Opus 4.6** for the model.
 - Deselect the proofreading options.
 - Deselect the content block options.